Mordraga/tagspeak_rs/docs/README.md

 - [ ] modular imports / red.tgsk boundaries

 ## Why a gecko?
 Technically an anole, but lizards are some of the most adaptive and modular animals on the planet besides insects.
 They are found on every continent besides antartica.
-That and "Lizard, Lizard, Lizard, Lizard."
+Also, consider: *Lizard.
+Lizard.
+Lizard.
+Lizard.*
 <img src="/misc/Tagspeak.png" alt="TagSpeak Gecko" width="15"/>